Sadhvi-Nayak/Aid4All/README.md

 3. Enter the app name you wish and a app password will be created.
 You have to use this as the secret key and paste it in the .env file.
 4. Yea!
 You are all set to send alerts using the mailing services.

+## Watsonx Auth
+To Configure the watsonx prompt lab and authenticate.
+1. Create the project in the watsonx dataplatform(https://dataplatform.cloud.ibm.com/wx/prompts)
+2. Create the API key in same the project created.
+3. Generate the token using this API key, use the following command.
+``curl -X POST "https://iam.cloud.ibm.com/identity/token" --header 'Content-Type: application/x-www-form-urlencoded' --header 'Accept: application/json' --data-urlencode 'grant_type=urn:ibm:params:oauth:grant-type:apikey' --data-urlencode 'apikey=<API_KEY>``
+4. Add this api token in the `.env` file.
+5. In app.py update the `project_id` in the request body.

 ## Actions that can be performed
 ### Crisis Dashboard
  - Users can input disaster type and location to receive AI-based predictions on severity.